MemoryMmy/HiAccess/README.md

 Parameters:

-- `--road` Road_file: Road layers in [Shapefile Format](https://en.wikipedia.org/wiki/Shapefile).
+- `--road` Road_file: Road flies are in [Shapefile Format](https://en.wikipedia.org/wiki/Shapefile).
 Multiple input road layers are supported.
 For multiple road files, use comma as separation (e.g. `--road road1.shp,road2.shp.road3.shp` ).
 The road files should be in [Projection coordinate system](https://en.wikipedia.org/wiki/Geographic_coordinate_system) with meter as measurement unit.
-- `--facility` Facility_file: Facility layer in [Shapefile Format](https://en.wikipedia.org/wiki/Shapefile).
+- `--facility` Facility_file: Facility file is in [Shapefile Format](https://en.wikipedia.org/wiki/Shapefile).
 The facilities can be  jobs, health care, educational resources and so on.
 The facility file should be in [Projection coordinate system](https://en.wikipedia.org/wiki/Geographic_coordinate_system) with meter as measurement unit.
 - `--resolution` R(meters): The resolution of accessibility analysis.
 It is the size of the grid.
 - `--tolarence` T(meters): Snapping tolerance of disconnected edges.
-- `--maxBound` B(meters): Off-road travel is taken into account, and maxBound is the maximum distance for off-road places to the nearest road segments.
+- `--maxBound` B(meters): Off-road travel is taken into account, and maxBound is the maximum distance for an off-road point to road segments.
 - `--rate` Rate: The ratio of off-road and road travel cost.
-- `--output` out_tiff: Output file in [GeoTIFF Format](https://en.wikipedia.org/wiki/GeoTIFF).
+- `--output` out_tiff: Output file is in [GeoTIFF Format](https://en.wikipedia.org/wiki/GeoTIFF).

 Examples: